 “If we don’t understand elephant behavior, we can’t come up with good solutions for protecting them in the wild,” says Plotnik.
-One thing is certain if we want elephants to continue to exist in the wild, we have to protect their habitat.
-We have to make sure elephants have the resources they need to be elephants.”
+If we want elephants to continue to exist in the wild, we have to protect their habitat.
+We must ensure elephants have the resources they need to be elephants.”

-In Asia, some estimates say that there are 30,000 or 40,000 elephants remaining.
-In Africa, the numbers are likely between 500,000 and 700,000 and you have had populations decimated by poaching largely due to a demand for ivory products.
+In Asia, some estimates say 30,000 or 40,000 elephants remain.
+In Africa, the numbers are likely between 500,000 and 700,000, and you have had populations decimated by poaching mainly due to a demand for ivory products.
 In countries like Thailand, India, Sri Lanka, Bangladesh, and Myanmar, the biggest problem is human-elephant conflict.

-So while there is sporadic poaching for ivory in Asia, and now a very scary trade for other elephant body parts, most of the problems involve loss and fragmentation of habitat, making it difficult for elephant family groups to survive.
+So while there is sporadic poaching for ivory in Asia, and now a horrifying trade for other elephant body parts, most of the problems involve loss and fragmentation of habitat, making it difficult for elephant family groups to survive.

 In Thailand, you have a government that cares very much about protecting elephants, but the problem is people there have limited access to land.
 The best available land has been set aside for wildlife, so you have rising levels of conflict.

-As their wild range shrinks and more people are moving to the borders of national parks, elephants, while often looking for higher-quality food, find themselves inside farmers’ croplands.
+As their wide range shrinks and more people move to national parks’ borders, elephants often find themselves inside farmers’ croplands, constantly looking for higher-quality food.

-This leads to conflict and sometimes to the death of elephants and of people.
-People sometimes die when they try to confront this large, dangerous, intelligent animal.
+This leads to conflict and sometimes to the death of elephants and people.
+People sometimes die when they try to confront this enormous, dangerous, intelligent animal.
 It’s not surprising when you have two species that were not meant to share a habitat suddenly sharing one.